UKCloud/documentation/articles/azure/azs-sd.md

 - Use UKCloud as your partner for your Azure public deployments, allowing for a seamless hybrid cloud experience

-- Meet your compliance requirements – your data never leaves the UK when at rest on our platform, which is capable of supporting data classified up to above OFFICIAL
+- Meet your compliance requirements – your data never leaves the UK when at rest on our platform, which is capable of supporting data classified up to Above OFFICIAL

 - Ensure that your application is always available – build sovereign, disaster-tolerant solutions on Azure utilising our multiple UK sites, or combine a UKCloud region with the UK region of Azure